Noninvasive positive airway pressure therapy of the obesity hypoventilation syndrome

 - University of Virginia School of Medicine

 Obesity hypoventilation syndrome (OHS) is diagnosed in obese (body mass index [BMI] >30 kg/m2) patients when awake alveolar hypoventilation (partial pressure of arterial carbon dioxide >45 mmHg) cannot be attributed to other causes (eg, neuromuscular diseases) .
-Noninvasive positive airway pressure (PAP) is the mainstay of therapy for patients with OHS, although the effect on survival is unclear.
+Noninvasive positive airway pressure (PAP) is first-line treatment for patients with OHS, although the effect on survival is unclear.

 In this topic review, PAP therapy for patients with OHS is discussed.
 The pathogenesis, clinical manifestations, diagnosis, and other treatments for OHS are discussed separately.
 (See "Clinical manifestations and diagnosis of obesity hypoventilation syndrome" and "Treatment and prognosis of the obesity hypoventilation syndrome" and "Epidemiology and pathogenesis of obesity hypoventilation syndrome".)